Reviews You Can Rely On

 Our testers considered that some people are dedicated enough to ride their bikes in the rain, sun, dust, and snow - and want to keep their phones protected from the elements while doing so.

 The bike bags scored very well in this metric because your phone is fully enclosed in water-resistant material.
-However, the drawbacks of the WildMan and RockBros bags are that they reduce touchscreen usability and could lead to your phone overheating on warm rides.
+However, the drawbacks of the WildMan and RockBros bags are that they reduce touchscreen usability and could cause your phone to overheat on warm rides.

 bike phone mount - the rockbros bag comes with a rain cover for extra protection.